CCC-Attestation/attested-tls-poc/format-definitions/parsec-platform-evidence-tpm.md

    defined above and perform CBOR decoding on it to extract the contained fields.
 - Verify that `alg` describes a valid, accepted signing algorithm.
-- Verify the `sig` is a valid signature over `certInfo` using the key identified by `kid`, with the algorithm specified in `alg`.
+- Verify the `sig` is a valid signature over `attestInfo` using the key identified by `kid`, with the algorithm specified in `alg`.
 - Verify that `aikCert` meets the requirements in § 8.3.1 TPM Attestation Statement Certificate Requirements.